Lorak294/chatapp/README.md

 # run the client
 cargo run -p client -r

-# inisde the application you wil be requested for the server address,you can type ":local"
+# inisde the application you wil be requested for the server address, you can type ":local"
 # to use the hardcoded localhost:8080 for both server and client:
 :local
 ```